camicroscope/caMicroscope/apps/model/README.md

 ## Region of Interest (roi) Extraction

-> Allows downloading patches from current slide according to given criteria by applying a classification model
+> Allows downloading patches from current slide according to given criteria by applying a classification model.

 ### Example usage

 ![toolbar button](assets/toolbar.png)

 Clicking on the roi button opens a window to choose a model from the available ones.
-Select a desired model .
+Select a desired model.

 ![model select button](assets/modelSelect.png)

-Now , choose the parameters according to which the patches will be downloaded from the nexxt menu .
-You can also use ``` use backend for extracting ``` option to do the processing in the local machine instead of the browser in case of large slides
+Now, choose the parameters according to which the patches will be downloaded from the next menu.
+You can also use ``` use backend for extracting ``` option to do the processing in the local machine instead of the browser in case of large slides.

 ![param select button](assets/params.png)

 Next, choose if you want to download patches from the complete slide or from a selected region.
-If you want to download from a selected region , select the region next.
+If you want to download from a selected region, select the region next.
 After this the prediction and extraction process will begin .
 Once finished you'll be prompted to download the patches on your local computer.